saeed-khan15/SQL-Music-Database-project/Final Analysis.md

 - PostgreSQL / SQL
 - Data exploration, joins, aggregation, sorting
 - Entity-Relationship understanding and schema navigation
+- Power BI/visualization

 ---

 ## ✅ Summary

 This analysis demonstrates how SQL can be used to extract valuable business insights from a normalized music store database.
 It highlights customer preferences, revenue patterns, and content performance to inform strategic decisions.